grecuandrei/java-backend-starter-impl/README.md

 - JUnit and Mockito for testing
 - Spring Boot Actuator for health checks and monitoring
 - SpringDoc OpenAPI for API documentation
+- Pagination and sorting for products and users
+- Spring Cache for products and users
+- Indexing

 ## Setup and Installation